-- examination.
-The letter grades to be awarded to the students for different courses will be finalized at the meeting. - 16.2 After finalisation of the grades at the class committee meeting the Chairman will forward the results to the Controller of Examinations, with copies to Head of the Department and Dean (Academic Affairs).
+- 17.1 A final meeting of the Class Committee without the student member(s) will be convened within ten days after the last day of the semester end examination.
+The letter grades to be awarded to the students for different courses will be finalized at the meeting. - 17.2 After finalization of the grades at the class committee meeting the Chairman will forward the results to the Controller of Examinations, with copies to Head of the Department and Dean (Academic Affairs).

-17.0 DECLARATION OF RESULTS
+18.0 DECLARATION OF RESULTS

-- 17.1 After finalisation by the Class Committee as per clause 16.1 the Letter Grades awarded to the students in the each course shall be announced on the departmental notice board after duly approved by the Controller of Examinations. - 17.2 In case any student feels aggrieved about the results, he/she can apply for revaluation after paying the prescribed fee for the purpose, within one week from the announcement of results. - A committee will be constituted by the concerned Head of the Department comprising of the Chairperson of the concerned Class Committee (Convener), the teacher concerned and a teacher of the department who is knowledgeable in the concerned course.
-If the Committee finds that the case is genuine, it may jointly revalue the answer script and forward the revised marks to the Controller of Examinations with full justification for the revision if any. - 17.3 The "U" and "AB" grade once awarded stays in the grade sheet of the students and is not deleted when he/she completes the course successfully later.
+- 18.1 After finalization by the Class Committee as per clause 16.1 the Letter grades awarded to the students in the each course shall be announced on the departmental notice board after duly approved by the Controller of Examinations. - 18.2 In case any student feels aggrieved about the results, he/she can apply for revaluation after paying the prescribed fee for the purpose, within one week from the announcement of results.

+A committee will be constituted by the concerned Head of the Department comprising of the Chairperson of the concerned Class Committee (Convener), the teacher concerned and a teacher of the department who is knowledgeable in the concerned course.
+If the Committee finds that the case is genuine, it may jointly revalue the answer script and forward the revised marks to the Controller of Examinations with full justification for the revision, if any.

+18.3 The "U" and "AB" grade once awarded stays in the grade sheet of the students and is not deleted when he/she completes the course successfully later.
 The grade acquired by the student later will be indicated in the grade sheet of the appropriate semester.

-18.0 COURSE REPETITION AND ARREARS EXAMINATION
+19.0 COURSE REPETITION AND ARREARS EXAMINATION

-- 18.1 A student should register to re-do a core course wherein "I" or "W" grade is awarded.
-If the student is awarded "I", or "W" grade in an elective course either the same elective course may be repeated or a new elective course may be taken. - 18.2 A student who is awarded "U" or "AB" grade in a course shall write the semester-end examination as arrear examination, at the end of the next semester, along with the regular examinations of next semester courses.
+19.1 A student should register to re-do a core course wherein "I" or "W" grade is awarded.
+If the student is awarded "I" or "W" grade in an elective course either the same elective course may be repeated or a new elective course may be taken.